SunaHafizogullari/SunaHafizogullari-BerkeleyMLCertificate-BankMarketingCampaign/README.md

 - Older prospects
 - Single
 - Customers who are admin or work at service industry
--

 The economic environment is also a factor in the customer behavior.
+People's spending and saving habits change during economic uncertainity.
 During an economic downturn, prospects have less appetite to open a term deposit account.

 # Deployment